andrey-red/Enum/README.md

-This a proof of concept only.
+This is a proof of concept only.
 Not ready for production.

 ## String enumeration: